65536william/docspring-documentation/docs/guides/html-css-templates/liquid-filters.md

 ---
 title: Liquid Filters
-parent: 607583
-child_order: 2
 ---

 # Liquid Filters

-[HTML/CSS Templates](../../html-css-templates) use the [Liquid markup language](https://shopify.github.io/liquid/basics/introduction/).
+[HTML/CSS Templates](./index) use the [Liquid markup language](https://shopify.github.io/liquid/basics/introduction/).
 You can use "filters" to format and modify any values before inserting them into the page.

 DocSpring supports most of the filters that you can find in [the Liquid documentation](https://shopify.github.io/liquid/).
 However, you may find some filters in [Shopify's Liquid documentation](https://shopify.dev/docs/themes/liquid/reference) that we don't support.
 Please [contact us](mailto:support@docspring.com) if you would like us to add a new Liquid filter.